MissDove/CV/README.md

 [PROJECTS](#projects) | [SKILLS](#skills) | [EDUCATION](#education) | [EXPERIENCE](#experience)| [INTERESTS](#interests) | [NETWORKS](#networks)

-I am a female Full Stack Developer/Software Engineer in training, who has had an amazing opportunity to immerse myself in the world of coding through Makers Academy's 16-week programming course.
+I am a female Front-End Developer currently working at The Telegraph and I had an amazing opportunity to change my career through Makers' 16-week programming course and graduate from it in March 2018..
+During the course, I had a chance to immerse myself fully into the world of coding.

 Since I was at school, I have always enjoyed mathematics and sciences.
 At the same time I liked drawing and being creative.
 I have chosen to study BSc(Hons) Engineering Product Design at London South Bank University, as it was a perfect course for me to combine all of those interests.
 After graduating from LSBU, I progressed to MA Design: Product & Space at Kingston University, where I further developed my portfolio.